 Financial performance standards have been an important driver for companies to adopt voluntary corporate policies for no net loss of biodiversity.
 Some companies have determined that they will comply with performance standards for all of their projects as part of their corporate sustainability policy.
-This approach supports greater access to finance, xxxii See for example: OECD Recommendation of the Council on Common Approaches for Officially Supported Export Credits and Environmental and Social Due Diligence (the "Common Approaches"), which was adopted on 28 June 2012 and revised by the OECD Council on 6 April 2016 (OECD/LEGAL/0393).

-as all projects have the potential to seek loans from lenders that have adopted performance standards.
+This approach supports greater access to finance, as all projects have the potential to seek loans from lenders that have adopted performance standards.
 Such voluntary corporate leadership can benefit a company in several other ways, including increasing its influence when engaging on environmental legal and regulatory issues; improving its social license to operate and reducing the risks of project delays, costs, and biodiversity liabilities; and building its reputation so that it can be a preferred operator and/or strengthen its brand and staff loyalty.
 321